Michèle Lamy: Career

-In 1979, Lamy moved to New York and then settled in Los Angeles, where she set up a fashion line and ran two cult restaurants/nightclubs – Café des Artistes and Les Deux Cafés in 1996 with her first husband, experimental filmmaker Richard Newton.
+In 1979, Lamy moved to New York City.
+She made plastic jewelry and lived in the Hotel Chelsea during its punk heyday.
+Looking for something new, upon the urging of her brother, she settled in Los Angeles, where she continued to strip and eventually set up a fashion line and a retail store in the Beverly Center.
+She ran two cult restaurants/nightclubs, Café des Artistes and Les Deux Cafés, in 1996 with her first husband, experimental filmmaker Richard Newton.
+Les Deux hosted people like Madonna, Joni Mitchell, and Sharon Stone.
+Lamy and Newton lived in Hancock Park with their daughter, Scarlett Rouge.
+Lamy also produced Newton's first film.

-In 1984, Lamy created a clothing line called Lamy.
-She hired Rick Owens, who later became her business partner and eventually her companion and husband.
+In 1984, Lamy created her own clothing line called Lamy that became popular and was carried by luxury stores like I. Magnin.
+She hired Rick Owens in 1990 as a pattern cutter.
+When it became clear how much of a talent he was he became her business partner and eventually her companion and husband.
 In 2001, Lamy and Owens left Los Angeles to settle in Paris and got married in 2006.
 In 2004, the couple established their own fashion company Owenscorp, describing their business partnership as "asking a gypsy to organise a war with a fascist."

 Lamy produces the furniture that bears the Owens brand.
-She also designs jewelry with Loree Rodkin and has appeared in FKA twigs and Black Asteroid music videos.
-She formed the band LAVASCAR with the artist Nico Vascellari and her daughter Scarlett Rouge.
+She also designs jewelry with American jewelry designer Loree Rodkin, whom she met in Los Angeles when she ran an eyewear store and Rodkin was a Hollywood agent.
+Lamy has appeared in FKA twigs and Black Asteroid music videos.
+She formed the band Lavascar with the artist Nico Vascellari and her daughter Scarlett Rouge.

 In November 2010, Lamy posed for a shoot for Vogue Paris with the photographer Steven Klein.
-In 2013, Lamy was featured in Forbes with her daughter from her first marriage, artist Scarlett Rouge.
-In 2015, she was featured in one of the videos for the EP M3LL155X by FKA Twigs.
-Lamy appeared in the first clip; Figure 8, wearing a headpiece with a luminous bulb imitating an anglerfish.
+In 2013, Lamy was featured in Forbes with her daughter, now artist Scarlett Rouge.
+That year she reopened Café des Artistes in an art complex in Venice.

+In 2015, Lamy was featured in a segment of FKA Twigs's short film for her EP M3LL155X after the English singer-songwriter asked to meet with her.
+Lamy appeared in the first section, Figure 8, in jewelry, wearing a headpiece with a luminous bulb imitating an anglerfish.